Streets and Squares

 During festivities the square is the main venue.

-The building was constructed in mid-1920s.
+The building of the bank was constructed in mid-1920s.
 It is in the northwestern corner of Lenin Square.
 The pictures above were taken before the reconstruction of Lenin Square in 2003.
-The trees of rare specimen were nice in spring, when they were swamping in pink blossom.
+The trees of hawthorn were nice in spring, when they were swamping in pink blossom.
 They were rather old.
 Therefore, they were cut during the reconstruction.

 The western side with the regional administration